SrPhilippe/SHELF/web-development.md

 ## My custom css reset file

-I usually name it `varnreset.css` because it's also where I set the :root variables
+I usually name it `varnreset.css` because it's also where I set the :root variables inside the project.

 ```css
 :root {